benashford/redis-async/README.md

 To clean-up a connection pool at the end, call `close-pool` in `redis-async.core`.

 This library does not enforce the use of any component systems, but the above was designed to painlessly be used by them.

+### Implementation challenges

+There's a number of differences of philosophy that crop up implementing a Redis client in Clojure.
+One example is differences in the definition of a 'string', in Redis this means 'byte-array' essentially; however most use-cases for a Redis client would expect to use Strings rather than byte arrays.
+But, converting byte arrays to String silently would break a number of edge cases (e.g. the `DUMP` and `RESTORE` commands, the conversion would subtly alter the string in such a way it couldn't be restored).

+To overcome this, an intermediate format is used.
+Using the raw `core.async` operations on a channel will return the intermediate format from which a byte-array could be extracted; but in most cases, when high-level defaults apply, there are [alternative channel operations that do sensible defaults](#other-client-functions).

 ### Client functions